 - Patient requires more than 8 mg of dexamethasone daily or the equivalent for control of CNS symptoms at the time of initiation of study therapy.
 Patients must taper off high dose corticosteroids for the control of CNS symptoms within 14 days after starting on study therapy

-- History of intracranial hemorrhage or clinically significant stroke within 6 months prior to enrollment
+- History of intracranial hemorrhage or clinically significant stroke within 6 months prior to first day of study treatment

 - Inability to swallow oral medications